amberhsuu/amberhsuu.github.io/_posts/2019-2-15-Statement-of-Aesthetics.md

 These are some of my favourite poems- I highly recommend giving them a read:

-- *Dulce et Decorum est* by Wilfred Owen (the imagery in all of his poetry is beautiful)
+- *Dulce et Decorum est* by Wilfred Owen (the imagery in all of his poetry is beautiful and this is one of my favourites)
 - *Because I could not stop for death* by Emily Dickinson
 - *Porphyria's lover* by Robert Browning (this is a genius play on a traditional trope)
 - *next to of course god america i* by E.E.
-Cummings (poetry structure and it's rules are completely redefined to make a point)
+Cummings (the rules of poetry structure are completely redefined to make a point)
 - *The Same-Different* poems by Hannah Sanghee Park